xlwings/xlwings/docs/quickstart.rst

 Deployment is really the part where xlwings shines:

-* Just zip-up your Spreadsheet with your Python code and the ``xlwings.py`` file (can be found in the directory of your xlwings installation) and send it around.
+* Just zip-up your Spreadsheet with your Python code and the ``xlwings`` directory from your installation and send it around.
 The receiver only needs to have an installation of Python with `pywin32 <http://sourceforge.net/projects/pywin32/>`_ (and obviously all the other packages you're using).
 * There is no need to install any Excel add-in.
 * If this still sounds too complicated, just freeze your Python code into an executable and use